-Spectating on Walt Disney World Marathon Weekendby Stephanie Wien, staff writer
+Spectating on Walt Disney World Marathon Weekendby Stephanie Wien, contributing writer

 With just over two weeks to go until Walt Disney World marathon weekend, it's time to start talking race-day strategy.
 Every runner should go into the day with a plan, and likewise any family or friends cheering them on along the course need a strategy too.
 The many options for spectating locations can seem confusing at first, but we'll break it down with personal experience as well as runDisney recommendations.